ZoinerTejada/hdinsight-docs/hdinsight-hive-analyze-sensor-data.md

 4. You can always execute a "SELECT * FROM hvac;" to see if you successfully loaded data.

-## Creating Hive Queries over Sensor Data
+### Creating Hive Queries over Sensor Data
-The following Hive query creates select temperatures from your HVAC data, looking for temperature variations (see the query below).
+The following Hive query creates a new table selecting temperatures from the HVAC data, looking for temperature variations (see the query below).
 Specifically, the difference between the target temperature the thermostat was set to and the recorded temperature.
 If the difference is greater than 5, the temp_diff column will be set to 'HOT',or 'COLD' and extremetemp will be set to 1; otherwise, temp_diff will be set to ‘NORMAL’ and extremetemp will be set to 0.

 The query will write the results into a new tables: hvac_temperatures (see the CREATE TABLE statements below).